-Due to the nature of its principal business activities, the Group does not produce any physical products nor have significant procurement.
-The Group generally procures office supplies, such as stationery, toner and paper and has no major suppliers.
-Although the Group does not rely on suppliers, the Group commits to conduct its business in an ethical and sustainable manner.
+Due to the nature of its principal business activities, the Group does not produce any physical products and therefore it does not have significant procurement.
+The Group's suppliers mainly include professional services providers, property management and office supplies vendors.
+The Group commits to conduct its business in an ethical and sustainable manner.
 For selection of its suppliers, the Group not only consider their capability, quality of products and services and price, but also value their performance on labour practices, environmental and social responsibilities.
 The Group would be aware of negative news of its current and potential suppliers, especially in environmental and social aspects, and avoids acquiring from those with poor environmental and social image.
 In addition, to integrate the environmental vision into the procurement of office supplies, the Group chooses suppliers who provide durable products with less packaging materials, and priority is given to those who offers environmentally friendly alternatives.
 The management of the Group will review the procurement process from time to time.